lucaspedro/Weather-Search-Panel-With-History---Openweather-API-JQuery-NodeJS-MySQL/README.md

 # Weather-Search-Panel-With-History---Openweather-API-JQuery-NodeJS-MySQL

-A basic implementation of a meteorological survey panel, with data from the OpenWeathermap API, this datas was captured in JSON through AJAX.
+A basic implementation of a meteorological search panel, with data from the OpenWeathermap API, these datas was captured in JSON through AJAX.
 Implementation of the server in NodeJS connected to MySQL, implementation of the client in JQuery.

 # Configuration